AtomLinter/linter-erb/README.md

     `ruby`.

 *   `trimMode`: Select the trim mode used by ERB when generating the code before sending off to Ruby for checking.
-Defaults to no trimming.
+Defaults to `-` for out-of-the-box compatibility with Rails.
 For a full description of what the options mean see [the documentation][erb-docs].

     _**Note**_: Modes other than `None` _may_ cause the error line numbers to not match the source line numbers.